TrueAquarius/Hello.MicrosoftSemanticKernel/Demo.MicrosoftSemanticKernel.LightPlugin/README.md

 ## Notes

 - At the time when this demo was created, the Semantic Kernel framework seemed to still undergo a lot of changes.
-Therefore these code examples my not work in future releases of that framework.
+Therefore these code examples may not work in future releases of that framework.
 - Microsoft Semantic Kernel version 1.49.0 was used for this demo.